UserDs/codingPractice/README.md

 # codingPractice
-Codding challenges which I have solved.
+Coding challenges which I have solved.